Lesley Mottla, Vice President of Product and Member Experience, Zipcar

 We have monthly gatherings in the metro Boston area, which are open to both members and non-members at no charge.
 In addition, members receive a monthly e-mail newsletter.
 If you're not yet a member, we encourage you to become one!

 SIGCHI is a forum for the study of human-computer interaction (HCI) and includes research and development efforts leading to the design and evaluation of user interfaces.
 The focus of SIGCHI is on how people communicate and interact with computer systems.
-SIGCHI serves as a forum for the exchange of ideas among computer scientists, human factor scientists, psychologists, social scientists, systems designers and end users. (from ACM SIGCHI)
+SIGCHI serves as a forum for the exchange of ideas among computer scientists, human factors scientists, psychologists, social scientists, systems designers and end users. (from ACM SIGCHI)

 BostonCHI is an organization of professionals from the New England area in the field of Human-Computer Interaction.
 Our members represent the diverse interests of that field: graphic arts, documentation, usability, psychology, user interface design, human factors, industrial design, ergonomics, computer science, training, education, and many others.